aniebietafia/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12: Script that prints the type of the file named iamafile.
 Task 13: Creates a symbolic link to bin/ls, named __ls__.
 Task 14: Copies HTML files from current working directory to the parent of the working directory.
+Task 100: Moves files beginning with uppercase letters to /tmp/u directory.
+Task 101:Deletes all files in the current working directory that end with the character ~.